bnossum/midgetv/README.md

 | iceblink40-hx1k | 258      |  5   |  0   | 75          |
 | upduino2        | 353      |  5   |  2   | 33          |

 Note that "Auto lut cascade" must be off in the placer option of iCEcube2.
+This is due to the lattice preference files where "set_cascading" is used to reduce the size of the core by 31 LUTs.

 Real-world usage of midgetv will certainly be larger, and slower.